canh25xp/GraduationThesis/OUTLINES.md

 Postconditions:

 - The selected base models are ready to process the input text.

-### 2.3.2 Use Case B: Input Text and View Corrections

 Use Case Name: Input Text and View Corrections